hredwan/wakandaratings/README.md

 3. Drop the datasource string attribute S1 inside the widget or change the property's panel Datasource "Source", and fill in the Max Value.
 4. save your page
 5. run your page
-6. Ratings Widget will appear.
+6. wakandaratings Widget will appear.

 ```